georgik/iotcraft/README.md

   - Reads the on-board temperature sensor via I2C and publishes readings (`home/sensor/temperature`)
   - Uses NVS (Non-Volatile Storage) to persist device properties between reboots

 - **esp32-c3-devkit-rust-1**
   An embedded **no_std** application for the ESP32-C3-DevKit-RS board using Embassy.
-  Similar to the C6 client but adapted to the C3’s GPIO layout and peripherals.
+  Similar to the C6 client but adapted to the C3's GPIO layout and peripherals.

+- **esp32-c6-swift-client**
+  **Embedded Swift** application for ESP32-C6 with full IoTCraft integration.
+  - Native ESP-IDF integration with WiFi and MQTT connectivity
+  - NeoPixel visual feedback for device status and light control
+  - Complete IoTCraft MQTT topic compatibility with device announcements
+  - Dynamic device ID generation and position update handling
+  - Custom partition table optimized for Swift binary size
+  - Modern Swift-on-embedded development showcase

 ## Getting Started